 Internships provide opportunities for Business and Entrepreneurship students to apply knowledge gained in the classroom while making meaningful contributions to the organization for which they work.

-D&E’s Department of Business and Entrepreneurship is very supportive of student internships.
-Students learn of internships through announcements from the College’s Office of Career Services & Student Employment, and the Department of Business and Entrepreneurship.
+D&E’s Division of Business and Entrepreneurship is very supportive of student internships.
+Students learn of internships through announcements from the College’s Office of Career Services & Student Employment, and the Division of Business and Entrepreneurship.
 Students also find internship opportunities on their own through family and friends, professional acquaintances, and internet sources.

 Independent studies allow students to study topics that are not part of the regular curriculum.
 Independent studies require students work closely with a faculty member in the area in which the independent study is to be done.